kirschte/deepml-optimization/README.md

 # DeepML Optimization

-In summer 18' I undertook a 5 Credit points seminar at *University of Applied Sciences Wedel* about "Optimization in Deep Learning" resulting in a 3.7 graded paper, which can be found [here](paper.pdf).
+In summer 18' I undertook a 5 Credit points seminar at *University of Applied Sciences Wedel* about "Optimization in Deep Learning" resulting in a 3.7 (GPA) graded paper, which can be found [here](paper.pdf).

 ## Outline
 I decided to focus on **Optimizer** (e.g. *SGD, Momentum, RMSProp, ADAM*), **Batch Normalization** and **Feature Optimization** (i.e. *PCA*) as the most fundamental representatives when dealing with Deep Learning.